Chart Color Schemes

 AreaSearch assessment indicates Oak Flats faces employment challenges relative to the majority of Australian markets

 Many residents commute elsewhere for work based on Census data.
-Over a 12-month period ending in September 2025, employment increased by 0.6%, and the labour force increased by 0.3%, leading to a fall in unemployment rate by 0.3 percentage points.
-This contrasted with Rest of NSW where employment contracted by 0.5%, the labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
-State-level data as of 25-Nov-25 showed NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-National employment forecasts from Jobs and Skills Australia projected national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Oak Flats's employment mix suggested local employment should increase by 6.4% over five years and 13.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+In the 12-month period ending in September 2025, employment increased by 0.5% and labour force increased by 0.2%, reducing the unemployment rate by 0.3 percentage points.
+This contrasts with Rest of NSW where employment contracted by 0.5%, labour force fell by 0.1%, and unemployment rose by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Oak Flats's employment mix suggests local employment should increase by 6.4% over five years and 13.3% over ten years.

 Frequently Asked Questions - Employment